daniel2202x/daniel2202x/README.md

 I'm Daniel Landgraf and a professional software engineer in Germany.

 I do web development professionally, specifically on the frontend, but also a little bit of backend work here and there.
 My main point of focus is to design and implement appealing user interfaces and the development process behind it.
-I am however open to deepen my knowledge in other areas of software development such as the backend.

 As a spare time hobby I also like C++, in particular Unreal Engine and other graphics related stuff.
-However I don't plan on doing C++ professionally due to the raise of new low-level languages such as Rust and Go, which will inevitably leave C++ developers with large legacy codebases to deal with.
-Since I strongly prefer classic C++ over those newer languages I chose to stick to web development career-wise while pursuing C++ in my spare time.

-Apart from programming other hobbies of mine include playing the drums, fitness, baking and watching old movies (English only!)
+Apart from programming other hobbies of mine include playing the drums, fitness, baking and watching old movies.

 ## 🔭 I'm currently working on